This is the multi-page printable view of this section. Click here to print.

 -------------------------------------------------------------------------------

-- RsyncUI (https://github.com/rsyncOSX/RsyncUI) - The primary repository for RsyncUI.
+- RsyncUI (https://github.com/rsyncOSX/RsyncUI) - the main repository for RsyncUI

 - RsyncArguments (https://github.com/rsyncOSX/RsyncArguments) - Generate parameters for